soichih/node-perfsonar/README.md

 # node-perfsonar

-## World's simplest perfsonar client.
+## Simple perfsonar client in node

 node-perfsonar is a perfsonar client to access data stored in various perfsonar instances around the world.